 A. Determination of Member LEAs Special Education Apportionment

-1. The total Local Assistance grant award amount will be added to the AB602 Base and distributed by ADA as part of the special education funding formula to determine each member LEA's apportionment.
+1. The total Local Assistance grant award amount will be added to the AB602 Base and distributed by ADA along with AB602 special education funding to determine each member LEA's apportionment.

 B. Determination of Local Assistance Entitlement